 This exhibition addresses how Georgia O’Keeffe proclaimed her progressive, independent lifestyle through a self-crafted public persona, using her art, her clothing, and the way she posed for the camera.
 Early on, she fashioned a signature style of dress that dispensed with ornamentation, which evolved in her years in New York—when a black-and-white palette dominated much of her art and dress—and then her time in New Mexico, where her art and clothing changed in response to the colors of the Southwestern landscape.
 There, a younger generation of photographers visited her and solidified her status as a pioneer of modernism and contemporary style icon.
 In addition to O’Keeffe’s paintings and clothes, the show includes photographs of the painter by noted artists Ansel Adams, Alfred Stieglitz, Andy Warhol, and others.

-Georgia O’Keeffe: Living Modern is organized the Brooklyn Museum, with guest curator Wanda M. Corn, Robert and Ruth Halperin Professor Emerita in Art History, Stanford University and made possible by the National Endowment for the Arts.
+Georgia O’Keeffe: Living Modern was organized by the Brooklyn Museum, with guest curator Wanda M. Corn, Robert and Ruth Halperin Professor Emerita in Art History, Stanford University, and made possible by the National Endowment for the Arts.

-Sponsorship for this exhibition at the Norton was provided by the Esther B. O’Keeffe Charitable Foundation.
+Lead sponsorship for this exhibition at the Norton was provided by the Esther B. O'Keeffe Foundation.